Dog Seatbelts

 • You can clip two dogs together using a carabiner clip and the handles, allowing you to use one leash to walk them both as a brace.
 You can also do this with the Champion, but there isn't as much clearance between the dogs.

-And now the disclaimer: I drive with my dog a lot, and have researched this area pretty thoroughly.
-But I do not claim to be an expert in the field of canine car restraints.
+And now the disclaimer: my dogs never travel without restraints and I have done this research for my personal benefit.
+I do not claim to be an expert in the field of canine car restraints.
 The opinions I have presented in this document are based solely on my own critical observations and research.
-I did no actual testing of the products, either destructive testing or 'road' testing on the dog (for obvious reasons).
+I have done no actual testing of the products, either destructive testing or 'road' testing on the dog (for obvious reasons).
 Finally, and most importantly, I am not an engineer, nor am I involved in canine bio-mechanics or accident physics.
 I make no representations as an expert in the restraint of dogs - use these belts if you choose, but use them at your (and your dog's) own risk.

 If you have any questions, comments, corrections, or additions, please use the Feedback Form.